 (For the profile 10th grade, the lesson time is 2 hours)

-Teacher: Mastyukhina Anna Alexandrovna
+Teacher: Anna Mastyukhina

 MOU "Secondary School named after General Zakharkin I.G."

-Lesson Objective:
+Lesson objective:

-Developing: in order to develop the cognitive interest of studentsprepare messages in advance ("Interesting facts about the gene", "Genetic code", "Transcription and translation").
-To develop practical skillswill make up syncwine.
+Developing: in order to develop the cognitive interest of studentsprepare messages in advance« Interesting Facts about the gene", "Genetic code", "Transcription and translation").
+To develop skills of practical workwill make a syncwine.
 In order to develop logical thinkinglearn to solve problems.

-Educational: In order to form a scientific worldview, prove the importance and significance of protein synthesis in cells, as well as their vital necessity.
+Educational: In order to form a scientific worldview, to prove the importance and significance of protein synthesis in cells, as well as their vital necessity.

 F.O.U.R .: lesson.